Jojo-M-C/personalweb/content/contact/_index.md

 ---

-Contacting me is pretty easy, just drop me a message on <a href="https://www.linkedin.com/in/johanna-m-christoph-039b94177/">LinkedIn</a> or me@johannachristoph.com
+I'm pretty easy to reach.
+Just drop me a message on <a href="https://www.linkedin.com/in/johanna-m-christoph-039b94177/">LinkedIn</a> or write an E-Mail to me@johannachristoph.com.

-I can sometimes be a bit slow with responding, please be patient :)